Associate Professor (ELSI) and Associate Investigator (CRiO)

 My main research interest is the formation, history and dynamical evolution of the Solar System, coupled with understanding why

-Earth developed a biosphere and Venus and Mars probably did not.
-Please see my separate research
+Earth developed a biosphere (and when) and Venus and Mars probably did not.
+Specifically, I am interested in the following topics.

 last update: Some time in the past

 'Science may set limits to knowledge, but should not set limits to imagination.' - Bertrand Russell

 `Success is a mixture of preparation and luck.' - Kevin Spacey, House of Cards